MaxLaumeister/Pixelated.js/README.md

 It provides functionality similar to the `image-rendering: pixelated` CSS property, which is currently supported by webkit browsers (Chrome, Safari, Opera), but not by Edge or Firefox.

-`Pixelated.js` is also a more consistent alternative to using `image-rendering: crisp-edges`, because it guarantees that images will always be scaled using the nearest neighbor algorithm.
+`Pixelated.js` is also a more consistent alternative to using `image-rendering: crisp-edges`, because it guarantees that images will be scaled using the nearest neighbor algorithm.
 [According to the spec, the scaling algorithm for `crisp-edges` is undefined](https://stackoverflow.com/a/20678910/2234742), so `Pixelated.js` makes sure your images look the same across all modern browsers.

 ## Usage